top of page

 Statement by the Maple View Community

-Several limited liability corporations coordinated by Union Grove Farm, a venture capital firm, acquired Maple View Farm in 2022.
+Several limited liability corporations coordinated by Union Grove Farm (uniongrovefarm.com) acquired Maple View Farm in 2022.
 Maple View Farm was managed by the Nutter family as a dairy for many decades.
 In 1995, the Nutters granted the Triangle Land Conservancy a conservation easement over much of the farm.
 Union Grove Farm acquired the property subject to this easement and grant of development rights.
 The purposes of the conservation easement are “to protect in perpetuity the open space character, agricultural productivity, watershed protection and scenic qualities of the property and to assure the availability of the property in perpetuity for agricultural use.”
 The conservation easement prohibits any new access roads and new buildings and structures in the designated farm operations area that are not used solely for agricultural purposes.

 Union Grove Farm and the surrounding area are within the Orange County Rural Buffer Zoning District.
 The purpose of the Rural Buffer District “is to provide locations for rural residential developments and agricultural, silvicultural or horticultural uses which serve to buffer or separate more intensely planned and/or developed portions of Orange County.”
 The zoning ordinance states no urban services including water or sewer are provided to the area or likely to be provided within 10-20 years.
 The Rural Buffer Zoning District prohibits most commercial and industrial activities including an outdoor theater use allowing the congregation of people to observe or listen to a performance.